Deuteronomy 6

 God and follow other gods, worshiping and bowing down to them, you

-.
+will certainly be destroyed.
 Just as the Lord has destroyed other

 nations in your path, you also will be destroyed if you refuse to obey